-The organization formed in early 2020 after co-founders Lucie, Victor, Elana, and Haruko decided that they wanted a non-profit structure to house the many projects that the were envisioning for their community.
+The organization formed in early 2020 after co-founders Lucie, Victor, Elana, and Haruko decided that they wanted a non-profit structure to house the many projects that they were envisioning for their community.
 All four co-founders have been involved in permaculture projects for many years and have amongst them studied ecological design across various continents.
-Haruko founded Kelowna's original permaculture meet up group back in 2010, while Elana helped pioneer Kelowna's first publicly accessible food forest garden as part of the Central Okanagan Food Policy Council in 2015.
+Haruko founded Kelowna's original permaculture meetup group back in 2010, while Elana helped pioneer Kelowna's first publicly accessible food forest garden as part of the Central Okanagan Food Policy Council in 2015.
 When Victor and Lucie arrived in Kelowna in 2017, they quickly befriended Haruko and Elana and formed a Facebook group called Permaculture Kelowna.
 Eventually, it became clear that there is lots of energy to move bigger projects forward, and so RESES was born!
 We are happy to welcome our newst member, Madi Donald, who joined RESES in 2021 and comes with a weath of experience in ethnobotany and human-nature relationships.